-Getting a women's soccer scholarship is an incredible opportunity for a student-athlete to finance their education while continuing to play the sport they love.
-College soccer scholarships are given to elite athletes who have demonstrated that they have the potential to compete at the highest level, and they can cover a big part-or all-of a student-athlete's tuition.
+Getting a women’s soccer scholarship is an incredible opportunity for a student-athlete to finance their education while continuing to play the sport they love.
+College soccer scholarships are given to elite athletes who have demonstrated that they have the potential to compete at the highest level, and they can cover a big part-or all-of a student-athlete’s tuition.
 However, most scholarships are one-year agreements that must be renewed each year, and for NCAA schools, a scholarship offer does not become official until a student-athlete signs the National Letter of Intent (NLI).
 Of course, student-athletes first have to go through the recruiting process in order to secure their roster spot and get a soccer scholarship.
 What are the differences between men’s soccer and women’s soccer in college?

 Insider tip: For athletes who are really interested in a school that isn’t able to give them an athletic scholarship their freshman year, there may be an opportunity to earn one their sophomore, junior or senior year.
 (This is called a recruited walk-on offer.)
 Learn more about different kinds of scholarship offers.